 Recognize your trigger signs and take time to rest when they manifest.
 If you can, lie down in a dark, quiet place.
 It may also be helpful to put a cool, damp cloth on your forehead.
 Or, you can massage the side of your head or scalp.
 Some of these things may be more difficult in public spaces.
 However, you should still try to find ways to relax.
 If you are at work, close your computer and use an eye mask to block out fluorescent lights, which may worsen your symptoms of migraines.

-Environmental and Other Triggers
+Environmental and Other Triggers of Migraines

 Some other everyday things that may trigger a migraine attack include: